DylanJoo/CQG-for-Interactive-Search/README.md

     --num_beams 5
 ```

-### 3-4 Construct provenance and training data for fidmrg
+### 3-3 Construct provenance for QReCC/prepare training data for FiDMRG
 There have many possible ways to construct the provenances.
-Here, we used the **overlapped** passages as provenances. (see section 4 as well)
+Here, we used the **standard** passages as provenances. (retrieve using query only)
-> NOTE: (1) Try TART's negative sampling methods (2) Try considering predicteed predicted clarifying question as well
+> NOTE: try TART's negative sampling methods
+> NOTE: try considering predicteed predicted clarifying question as well

 ```
 PRED_CQ=predictions/qrecc_cq_pred.fidcqg.bm25.ovl.jsonl
 python3 src/data_augmentation/handler.py \